-This section describes how to create an agent profile and inherit properties from a group.
+This section describes how to create an agent profile in the AM admin UI.
 Alternatively, create agent profiles by using the /realm-config/agents/WebAgent/{id} endpoint in the REST API.

-For more information, refer to API Explorer \square in your AM instance.
+Learn more in API Explorer in AM's REST guide.